anas-ambri/anas-ambri.github.io/_posts/unpublished/2017-05-16-the-other-mockitojunitrunners.md

  verify(mock);
  ```

 The additional benefit of using `MockitoJUnitRunner`, then, is the fact that the runner `validateMockitoUsage()` for you, in the `@After` hook, making sure that these errors are reported in the same test as they occur.

 ## New runners

- It turns out that, since 2.1, Mockito has been shipping with a bunch of extra runners.They are are all part of the [MockitoJUnitRunner](https://github.com/mockito/mockito/blob/v2.8.29/src/main/java/org/mockito/junit/MockitoJUnitRunner.java#L76) class:
+ Mockito 2.1 introduced two runners to be used with a bunch of extra runners.They are are all part of the [MockitoJUnitRunner](https://github.com/mockito/mockito/blob/v2.8.29/src/main/java/org/mockito/junit/MockitoJUnitRunner.java#L76) class:

 -

  ## Epilogue